RLBot/core/README.md

 It is maintained by RLBot developers who have signed an agreement with Psyonix to keep it private.

 The dll file is platform-independent and works for building the project on both Windows and Linux.

+### rl_ball_sym

+The native binaries that live in `RLBotCS/lib/rl_ball_sym` generate the ball prediction that core then distributes to bots & scripts that request it.
+The `dll`/`so` are dynamically loaded at run time while developing core, and the `a`/`lib` files are statically linked during publishing.

+All source code and releases for building the dlls can be found at <https://github.com/VirxEC/rl_ball_sym_dll> but the core of the code is a library that's published for anyone's use at <https://crates.io/crates/rl_ball_sym>.